-The former Dallas County Schools superintendent who oversaw school bus transportation agreed to plead guilty to federal wire charges, reports NBCDFW.com.
+The former Dallas County Schools superintendent who oversaw school bus transportation agreed to plead guilty to federal wire charges, reported NBCDFW.com.

 Voters last fall approved the dissolution of DCS, which was formed by the state legislature 90 years ago, to provide educational support services, such as transportation, to the area’s school districts.
 Nine school districts, including Dallas Independent Schools, were forced to either bring transportation in-house or contract out the service for the coming school year.